KidneyOS/KidneyOS/kernel/src/threading/Readme.md

 Implementing this will be an assignment that students must tackle.
 The simple interface provides the kernel with three main touch points:

-* `push` for adding a TCB into the scheduler.
+* `push` for adding the thread ID of a TCB into the scheduler.
-* `pop` for retrieving the next TCB to run.
+* `pop` for retrieving the thread ID of the next TCB to run.
 * `remove` for killing a thread within the scheduler.
     * This must use the thread ID rather than a TCB due to our (and Rust's) [ownership rules](#ownership-of-threads).

 The intentionally bare interface provides ample opportunity for different schedulers behind the scenes.
 Notably, students will likely be implementing a MLFQ or similar scheduler.
-The kernel will not need to make any assumptions about scheduling order.
+The kernel will not need to make any assumptions about scheduling order, but assumes the IDs passed are valid i.e. a thread with that ID exists in the Thread Manager.

-The implementation found within the kernel currently (the [FIFOScheduler](./scheduling/fifo_scheduler.rs)) is an incomplete scheduler that simply maintains a FIFO queue of threads.
+The implementation found within the kernel currently (the [FIFOScheduler](./scheduling/fifo_scheduler.rs)) is scheduler that simply maintains a FIFO queue of threads.

+## The Thread Manager

+The thread manager, found within [`thread_management`](./thread_management), is the owner of all TCBs, respecting ownership oriented design under Rust.
+It's unit of handling is Box<ThreadControlBlock>, and has the following functionality:

+* `add` for adding a unit of TCB, returns the allocated thread ID.
+Thus, the TID stored in the passed TCB is ignored.
+* `remove` for removing a unit of TCB, returns the unit with ownership.
+* `get` for getting ownership to a unit given a valid thread ID, but not freeing the thread ID.
+Necessary requirement for thread switching section.
+* `set` for passing back ownership of a unit which was passed away by `get`, necessary requirement for thread switching section again.
+The TID stored in the passed TCB is always trusted.

+Context switching requires raw mutable pointers to the two involved TCBs, switch_to & switch_from.
+Thus, the functionality to temporarily pass away ownership specifc to this case was introduced.
+Only in thread swtiching is the ownership thus given away, and expected to be returned before the `switch_threads` finishes execution to ensure the ownership constraint.

+The implementation found within the kernel currently (the [ThreadManager128](./scheduling/thread_manager_128.rs)) is a simple thread manager working on a 128 size array of Option<Box<ThreadControlBlock>>, and a 0-127 inclusive O(1) thread ID allocator utilizing BSF (Bit Scan Forward) assembly instruction & 4 x 32 bit unsigned integers.

+TODO: Need to decide how scheduler and TM are in sync.